cosmos/sdk-tutorials/b9lab-content/3-main-concepts/14-context.md

 The usage pattern for context is as follows:

 1. Process receives a context `ctx` from its parent process, which provides information needed to perform the process.
-2. The `ctx.ms` is a branched store, meaning that a branch of the multi-store is made so that the process can make changes to the state as it executes, without changing the original `ctx.ms`.
-This is useful to protect the underlying multi-store in case the changes need to be reverted at some point in the execution.
+2. The `ctx.ms` is a branched store, meaning that a branch of the multistore is made so that the process can make changes to the state as it executes, without changing the original `ctx.ms`.
+This is useful to protect the underlying multistore in case the changes need to be reverted at some point in the execution.
 3. The process may read and write from `ctx` as it is executing.
 It may call a subprocess and pass `ctx` to them as needed.
 4. When a subprocess returns, it checks the result for success or failure.
 In case of a failure, nothing needs to be done - the branch `ctx` is simply discarded.
 If successful, the changes made to the `CacheMultiStore` can be committed to the original ctx.ms via `Write()`.

 ## Process

-Prior to calling `runMsgs` on the message(s) in the transaction, it uses `app.cacheTxContext()` to branch and cache the context and multi-store:
+Prior to calling `runMsgs` on the message(s) in the transaction, it uses `app.cacheTxContext()` to branch and cache the context and multistore:

 * `runMsgCtx` - the context with branched store is used in `runMsgs` to return a result.
 * If the process is running in `checkTxMode`, there is no need to write the changes - the result is returned immediately.
-* If the process is running in `deliverTxMode` and the result indicates a successful run over all the messages, the branched multi-store is written back to the original.
+* If the process is running in `deliverTxMode` and the result indicates a successful run over all the messages, the branched multistore is written back to the original.